 How can RASI assist restaurants to remain in compliance with the law?

 All RASI clients are able to utilize their restaurant industry expert accountants in order to provide them with a report of employees’ Roth IRA deduction totals for each month in order to remain compliant with Illinois State Law.

 Beyond the commitment to the relationships that RASI strives to retain with our clients, we’re aware that there are additional relationships that can ultimately afford our clients with an even higher level of comprehension from their RASI services.
-Our partnership with Efficient Hire enables our clients access to a comprehensive Automated E-Verify & Digital Storage solution with a dedicated support team to efficiently and seamlessly automate the entire compliance process.
+Our partnership with Efficient Hire enables our clients to access to a comprehensive Automated E-Verify & Digital Storage solution with a dedicated support team to efficiently and seamlessly automate the entire compliance process.

 *A Roth IRA is an individual retirement account.
 Unlike a traditional IRA, contributions to a Roth IRA are made with after-tax deductions.
 However, if necessary requirements are satisfied qualified distributions made from a Roth IRA account are tax-free.
 Contributions can be made to a Roth IRA after an employee reaches the age of 70 and 1/2 and can be kept in a Roth IRA as long as the employee lives.